simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_02_configuration_as_code_concepts.md

 **From Custom Development** → **To Provider Abstraction**
 - ❌ "Build HTTP client, handle auth, parse JSON"
-- ✅ "Use provider that handles all API complexity"
+- ✅ "Use provider that handles all API interactions"

 **From Manual State** → **To Automatic State Management**
 - ❌ "Track resource IDs in files/databases"